Anderson-Lai/ib-notes/hleconomics/economics.md

 - ability to store stock -> the more that can be stored, the more elastic
 - time production takes -> the shorter the time produciton takes, the more elastic
 - rate at which costs increase -> the slower the rate at which costs increase, the more elastic

+# Oct.
+23, 2024 - Government Intervention

+## Why Do Governments Intervene?
+- earn revenue (indirect taxes)
+- provide support to firms (subsidies)
+- support households with low incomes
+- influence production level of firms
+- influence consumption of households and consumers (**merit vs. demerit goods**)
+- correct market failure (allocative efficiency)
+- promote *equity* in the market system

+## How Do Governments Intervene?
+- price controls (**price ceilings and price floors**)
+- indirect taxes
+- subsidies
+- direct provision of services
+- command and control regulation and legislation
+- consumer nudge

+## Price Controls
+**price controls** - the minimum or maximum price set by the government (or private organizations) so that prices are *unable* to adjust to equilibrium levels as determined by supply and demand

+**market-clearing price** - a price where there is no shortages or surplus (Qd = Qs)
+market disequilibrium causes this

+## Price Ceilings
+the government establishes a **legal maximum price**
+the legal price charged by sellers can not be higher than the legal maximum price

+### Benefits
+- price falls, making the good more **affordable**
+- slows inflation, when prices rise much faster than wages in society

+### Consequences
+- underallocation of resources to the good (allocative inefficiency)
+- shortages (price set is under the equilibrium, thus goods are "too easy" to get)
+- non-price rationing
+- underground / parallel markets
+- negative welfare impacts (shortages, reduced quality, black markets -> make the consumer / producer experience worse)

+Ex: rent control
+max price on rent set by government, demand rises, tenants illegally charge more (black market)

+### Consequences for the Economy and Stakeholders
+refer to slideshow

+consumers able to buy at the lower price are better off, but some are unsatisfied as there is not enough of the good to satisfy demand
+producers are worse off as they are now selling a smaller quantity at a lower price, lowering revenue (loss of producer surplus) some workers are fired due to less output, workers are worse off
+government does not gain or lose money, but main gain popularity amongst those consumers who benefited

+### Calculating Effects Of Price Ceilings
+**expenditure** - how much money is spent
+change is always calculated as **intial - final**

+welfare loss is given by the area of triangles **b + d** (refer to physical notes)